Looking for the best things to do in Banff in April?

 When you visit Banff, you’ll want to make sure you remember every detail.
 The Discover Banff & Its Wildlife Tour is one way to make sure that you can capture every memory (and picture).
 April in Banff is the perfect time to take this morning tour – you’ll visit some of the best sightseeing spots while the mountain tops are still dusted with snow and learn about the park’s history and wildlife.
 We might even see some wildlife up close!
 Get your cameras ready!

-Have More Questions About Traveling to Banff in April?
+Have More Questions About Travelling to Banff in April?
 We have Answers.

 Absolutely!
 Banff is open and finally beginning to thaw.
 You can enjoy the towns of Banff and Canmore to get away from the snow, but still experience it up in the mountains.
 It is the best of both worlds.